 Medications: You probably got pain-numbing medicine, such as an epidural, during your C-section, but it isn’t likely to affect the baby much.
-She may be a bit sleepy, but that should pass and she should be eager to nurse.
+Your baby may be sleepy, but that should pass and they should be eager to nurse.
 You may be tempted to ask your doctor to cut back on your pain medicine, but it’s important that you stay comfortable.
 Pain can mess with the hormone that helps you make milk.
 If you have any questions about how the drugs you’re given can affect breastfeeding, ask to speak to the hospital’s breastfeeding specialist.

 Nursing positions: The site of the surgery may make it hard to find a comfortable position to nurse your baby.
 You can put a pillow over your stomach to ease the baby’s weight, or try these:

-- Football hold: Cradle your baby’s neck in your palm, and rest her back on your forearm.
-Tuck her feet and legs under your arm and then lift her to your breast.
+- Football hold.
+Cradle your baby’s neck in your palm, and rest their back on your forearm.
+Tuck the feet and legs under your arm and then lift your baby to your breast.

-- Side-lying hold: Lie down facing your baby, and use your hand to bring your nipple to her lips.
-You can place a pillow behind her back to keep her from rolling.
+- Side-lying hold.
+Lie down facing your baby, and use your hand to bring your nipple to their lips.
+You can place a pillow behind their back to keep them from rolling.

 You can try gentle exercises a few days after the C-section:

-- Deep breathing: Take 2-3 slow, deep breaths every half hour.
+- Deep breathing: Take 2 or 3 slow, deep breaths every half-hour.
 This can help prevent lung congestion from sitting in bed so much.

-- Shoulder circling: Sit upright and roll your shoulders 20 times in both directions every hour to help with stiffness.
+- Shoulder circles: Sit upright and roll your shoulders 20 times in both directions every hour to help with stiffness.